-Paterson is a larger medium-sized city located in the state of New Jersey.
-With a population of 147,754 people and 33 constituent neighborhoods, Paterson is the third largest community in New Jersey.
+Paterson is a relatively large city located in the state of New Jersey.
+With a population of 156,661 people and 40 constituent neighborhoods, Paterson is the third largest community in New Jersey.

 Paterson has a lot of people who ride the bus to and from work.
 In fact, for its size, Paterson has quite a high level of public transit users.
 Paterson’s need for inexpensive transportation options for its citizens is quite high.

-The rate of college-level education in Paterson is quite a bit lower than the national average among all cities of 21.84%: just 10.67% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Paterson with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.51% of people over 25 have a bachelor's degree or advanced degree.

 Paterson is an extremely ethnically-diverse city.
 The people who call Paterson home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Paterson, accounting for 58.37% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Paterson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Paterson include Italian, Palestinian, Irish, and German.
+People of Hispanic or Latino origin are the most prevalent group in Paterson, accounting for 62.64% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Paterson residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Paterson include African, Jamaican, Italian, Irish, and Turkish.

 The most common language spoken in Paterson is Spanish.
 Other important languages spoken here include English and Arabic.